-This event, a collaboration between Void Gallery, Derry, and Paper Visual Art Journal, will bring together writers, artists, and researchers whose work investigates the uses, impacts, and cultural repercussions of borders in everyday life.
-The contested border in Ireland will serve as one major starting point for a discussion with deep pre-historical as well as wide global parameters, exploring how borders divide and how they connect.
+This event brought together writers, artists, and researchers whose work investigates the uses, impacts, and cultural repercussions of borders in everyday life.
+The contested border in Ireland served as one major starting point for a discussion with deep pre-historical as well as wide global parameters, exploring how borders divide and how they connect.

-This event is kindly funded by the Arts Council of Ireland.
+This event was kindly funded by the Arts Council of Ireland.

 Darran Anderson is the author of Imaginary Cities and the forthcoming Inventory.
 He has written on the intersection of urbanism with politics, culture and technology for the likes of The Atlantic, The Guardian, Wired, as well as art and photography for Frieze and Magnum.
 He has given talks at the Venice Biennale, the London School of Economics, and the V&A among others.
 He is based in London and grew up on the Derry-Donegal border.